-Deepening in technology and the virtual world turned out to be much faster than we could have imagined a year ago.
+Deepening into technology and the virtual world has turned out to be much faster than we could have imagined a year ago.
 The gaming industry received an additional boost, which became defining for the formation of new technological tendencies.
-Therefore, we decided to summarize the unpredictable year and highlight those upcoming trends that seem most obvious in the light of what is happening in the current gaming market.
+Therefore, we have decided to take stock of an unpredictable year and highlight those upcoming trends that seem most obvious in the light of what is happening in the current gaming market.

 2020 is Almost Over – Long Live 2021

 The sudden arrival of the pandemic has seriously shaken the gaming sector.
-People started spending more time at home and video games became the number one entertainment.
-Gaming markets are growing at a tremendous rate, and new games are springing up like mushrooms after rain.
+People began to spend more time at home, and video games became the number one entertainment.
+Now the gaming markets are growing at a tremendous pace, and new games are springing up like mushrooms after the rain.